owenAPI/Clickroot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-Clickroot is the development branch of ottr Co.
+gitcandy is the development branch of ottr Co.
 Here, you can browse some of our applications and planned products.

 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>